flibustier/e-coin/README.md

 #### What is E-Coin?

 E-Coin is a digital asset for your E-Corp employees.
+It's also a demo application.

 #### What about blockchain?